Inspections and Closures

 An enforcement policy helps to ensure consistency between all inspectors and provides better service to food operators and the community.
-The Snohomish Health District uses progressive enforcement for repeated violations through reinspections, developing risk control plans, office conferences and closures.
+The Snohomish County Health Department uses progressive enforcement for repeated violations through reinspections, developing risk control plans, office conferences and closures.

 FOOD SERVICE ESTABLISHMENT CLOSURES

-The Snohomish Health District food safety program protects the health of its residents by regulating restaurants in the county.
+The Snohomish County Health Department food safety program protects the health of its residents by regulating restaurants in the county.
 We order a restaurant to close only when the facility violates certain health and food safety practices.
 A food service establishment may be closed for the following reasons:

 - Ongoing, severe, and repeat violations warrant enforcement action after an effort has been made to achieve voluntary compliance.